 These designs implicitly assume that application code does just what the user wants it to do.
 Any other behavior is deemed a bug and the remedy is to fix the bug.
 There is no thought that the programmer who is in a position to fix the bug may have different interests than the user who suffers from the bug.
 Indeed the programmer and user may, unbeknownst to the user, have incompatible interests.
 The Trojan horse is the primary example of this.

 The Mac or Wintel system has just one realm per machine.
+As of 2007 both allow several.
 Within a realm the application program runs with all of the authority of the user.
 Not even the tools or kernel are safe.
+As of 2007 there appears to be a policy of protecting the kernel and other system files.
+There remain holes.
 This makes the job of viruses and Trojan horses easy.

 Two developments have recently made this issue even more critical, especially in combination: